nirajchatri/Shoppurs-App/shoppursbackend/CUSTOMER_CREATION_API_DOCUMENTATION.md

 3. Test QR code generation functionality
 4. Validate database permissions for all tables
 5. Test with both admin and employee tokens
+6. Validate store name requirement in API implementations

-This comprehensive customer creation system provides a robust foundation for managing customers while automatically maintaining retailer profiles for seamless integration with existing order and payment systems.
+This comprehensive customer creation system provides a robust foundation for managing customers while automatically maintaining complete retailer profiles with store information for seamless integration with existing order and payment systems.